coreytaylorcompchem/the_kitbag/README.md

 ## How does it work?

 At the moment, the pipelines are separately stored and run in `pipelines`.
 You'll find example workflow and yamls there.
-I haven't gotten around to putting together a `env.yml` for them, so you'll be chasing Pythong deps for now.
+I haven't gotten around to putting together a `env.yml` for them, so you'll be chasing Python deps for now.

 ## What does / will it do?